 When should it be done?

 It must not be done when you are or could be pregnant, so it is best planned for the first half of your cycle, before day 12-14 when ovulation usually takes place.
 The test is ideally done between day 5 and day 10 of the menstrual cycle, counting from the first day of your period.
 If there is no chance of pregnancy (e.g. you are on the oral contraceptive pill, or have completely abstained from sexual intercourse since the first day of your period), we may be able to do the test later than day 10.
-If there is any doubt regarding possible pregnancy, the test will be rescheduled for the following month.
+If there is any doubt regarding possible pregnancy, the test will be rescheduled.
 It should not be done if there is any chance of acute pelvic infection.
 Discuss this with your referring doctor.

 What happens on the day?